MSandeep96/SoundKeys/README.md

 | `Ctrl+4`                       | Repeat Toggle    |
 | `Ctrl+3`                       | Like Toggle      |

-When window is focused :
+When window is visible :

 | Keys                           | Actions          |
 |:------------------------------:|:----------------:|